Skip to main content

 A Letter to Supporters

-Whether you're a seasoned advocate or new to this journey, the Pride & Purpose Summit offers a transformational space to grow, connect, and build a lasting network positioned to uplift and empower all.
+Whether you’re a seasoned advocate or new to this journey, the Pride & Purpose Summit offers a transformational space to grow, connect, and build a lasting network committed to uplifting LGBTQ+ professionals and allies.

-Your voice matters—now more than ever.
-We hope to see you in June.
+Your voice matters - now more than ever.
+We can’t wait to welcome you to Bentley in June.

 In solidarity,